Radioteddy/TTM/ReadMe.md

 ### TTM_parameters.txt
-    This file contains initial parameters of electron and lattice subsystems.
+    This file contains initial parameters of electron and lattice subsystems as well as parameters of simulation.
     Now is FOR ONE LAYER!
     See details in file